chdir/aidl2/README.md

 * Multi-dimensional arrays
 * Void — ignored during (de)serialization, always evaluates to null

 All generated code is human-readable and well-formatted.
-Annotating a method with `@SuppresWarnings` will carry the annotation over to generated classes (please create an issue, if you'd like for other annotations to be transplanted the same way).

-You can read more about project features in [project wiki](http://sf.net/p/aidl2/docs/#miscalleous-features).
+You can learn more about project features in [project wiki](http://sf.net/p/aidl2/docs/#miscalleous-features).

 ### Current status